alisd23/ngrx-form-pure/README.md

 store.dispatch(formActions.initForm());
 ```

 The `AppFormsState` generic parameter is the type of the state tree under the top level `form` key, managed by `ngrx-form`.
-See the [TypeScript section](#typescript) for more on this.
+See the [TypeScript section](#typescript) for more details on this.

 > **NOTE**
 > The reason for having a curried function here is because TypeScript does not yet support a subset of generic parameters to be optional.
 It's all or nothing.
 To provide the strongest typings possible a workaround is necessary.
-> See this issue for more details: https://github.com/Microsoft/TypeScript/issues/16597
+> See this issue for more details: https://github.com/Microsoft/TypeScript/issues/16597.

 ### Action Creators